MellowFellow221/shibuya/Science/Motion and waves/Sound.md

 The distance between the successive compression and rarefaction is know as the wavelength of a sound wave.
 The wavelength of the sound formula is given as follows:
 $$\lambda=\frac{v}{F}$$
 Where, $f$ is the frequency of a sound wave and $v$ is the velocity of the sound wave.
+### Amplitude of Sound
+The amplitude of the sound is the magnitude of the maximum disturbance in a sound wave.
+The amplitude is also a measure of energy.